Skip to main content

 It depends on who would be indemnifying whom; context matters.
 Define responsibilities clearly so risk allocation is not left to interpretation.
 Keep the final agreed terms written and signed in one place.

-This grounding pack does not provide a rule for choosing governing law, jurisdiction, or dispute resolution in cross-border contracts.
-Treat that as jurisdiction-specific legal drafting work.
+Treat governing law, jurisdiction, and dispute resolution in cross-border contracts as jurisdiction-specific legal drafting work.
 Keep final agreed terms documented and signed in one place.

 Includes 1 external source outside the trusted-domain allowlist.